kabieror/planetlab-scripts/README.md

 For subsequent starts you can use the `-f` switch.
 It will only restart the main node.
 ```
 start.sh [OPTIONS]
-  -f  Fast start
+  -f
+      Fast Start.
 Only starts the main node and connects to the reference node, which is still running from the previous launch.
 ```

 ### output.sh: Watch the output of a specific node